-Professor Germán Gieczewski Advisor for the Tracks in Political Economy and Quantitative and Analytical Political Science the politics of race and also encompasses courses in international relations and comparative politics focusing on human rights, ethnic conflict, and social movements.
+Professor Germán Gieczewski Advisor for the Tracks in Political Economy and Quantitative and Analytical Political Science the politics of race and identity.
+Completion of the track attests to a student having successfully taken a range of courses examining the role of race and identity in politics.
+The track offers courses dealing with moral, ethical, and legal issues relating to race and identity in the United States and around the world, such as hate speech, discrimination, and civil rights.
+The track also encompasses courses in international relations and comparative politics focusing on human rights, ethnic conflict, and social movements.